MicrosoftDocs/power-platform/power-virtual-agents/authoring-export-import-bots.md

     - [Power Automate flows](/power-automate/import-flow-solution): Configure any flow connections for the first time.
 You don't need to reconfigure the flow connections for subsequent imports of the bot when updating the flow.
       If you import a solution containing a bot that leverages Power Automate, and any new Flows are included in that import operation, you'll need to visit the Power Virtual Agents portal and select the bot.
-    - [Skills](advanced-use-skills.md): Add the values for the Skills’ environment variables.
+    - [Skills](advanced-use-skills.md): Add the values for the Skills' environment variables.
-    - [End-user authentication](configuration-end-user-authentication.md): Configure end-user authentication in the bot so it can take actions on the user’s behalf.
+    - [End-user authentication](configuration-end-user-authentication.md): Configure end-user authentication in the bot so it can take actions on the user's behalf.
 The bot can be set up with any [OAuth2 identity provider](/azure/active-directory/develop/v2-oauth2-auth-code-flow), such as Azure Active Directory (Azure AD), a Microsoft account, or Facebook.
-    - [Customer service hand-off](advanced-hand-off.md): Configure external services that hand-off bot escalations to a human agent.
+    - [Customer service hand-off](advanced-hand-off.md): Configure external products that hand-off bot escalations to a human agent.
-    - Multi-channel: – Configure external channels, such as Facebook, and internal non-Power Virtual Agents services, such as Microsoft Teams:
+    - Multi-channel: – Configure external channels, such as Facebook, and internal non-Power Virtual Agents products, such as Microsoft Teams:

         - [Facebook documentation](publication-add-bot-to-facebook.md)
         - [Microsoft Teams documentation](publication-add-bot-to-microsoft-teams.md)